New for 2025: Prototypes for Humanity Annual Summit introduces a new Academic Forum

-The 2025 Prototypes for Humanity Summit witnessed the launch of a new Academic Forum, bringing together 115 world-leading academics to help turn science-backed research into real-world outcomes through active collaboration with industry and public-sector stakeholders.
+In 2025, Prototypes for Humanity launched a new Academic Forum, bringing together 115 distinguished international academics to help turn science-backed research into real-world outcomes through active collaboration with industry and public-sector stakeholders.

-Designed to empower professors as catalysts of change, the forum enables high-level dialogue, networking, meetings and curated collaborations between academia, government, industry professionals, investors and venture experts throughout the Summit in Dubai.
+Designed to empower professors as catalysts of change, the forum enables high-level dialogue, networking, meetings and curated collaborations between academia, government, industry professionals, investors and venture experts.

 Bridging research with real-world application